Boom Car Ads

 Using team names such as Kingpin, Troublemaker and Instigator, 'Directed Mayhem' is marketed to appeal to males to build competition level boom cars.

 Directed Electronics founder is Darrell Issa.
 As former chairman of the CEA, he traveled across the country lobbying against municipal noise ordinances.
-Issa has parlayed his considerable wealth to gain political office as a Republican Congressman representing California.
+Issa parlayed his considerable wealth to gain political office as a Republican Congressman representing California.

 Hollywood Sound Labs